telerik/teststudio-docs/docs/automated-tests/test-execution/quick-run-browsers.md

 ---
 title: Browser Control in Quick Execution
 page_title: Browser Control in Quick Execution
-description: "Test Studio Quick test Execution.
-How to Set preferred browser for test runs and test recording.
-Wuick Access the browser calibration tool"
+description: "Learn how to set a preferred browser for Test Studio's quick test execution and how to calibrate a browser."
 position: 2
 ---
 # Browser Control in Quick Execution

-The **Test Ribbon** in Test Studio allows you to trigger a quick test execution.
-Along with that it provides quick access to some useful project settings.
+The **Test** ribbon in Test Studio allows you to trigger a quick test execution and provides access to project settings like preferred browser and browser calibration.

 ## Preferred Browser

-If the application under test is mainly used in one browser, or there is a requirement to test in specific browser, it would be waste of time to choose the executing browser for each test run.
-Therefore Test Studio allows you to set one of the supported browser as a preferred one for the current project - that way this browser will be triggered for each recording session and quick run of the test.
-This setting is global for the current project and can be modified in the Project Settings.
+Test Studio allows you to set a preferred browser for the current project so that you can use this browser in each test run.
+This is helpful in the following scenarios:

-The **Test Ribbon** provides you quick access to choose a default browser.
-Under the **Preferred browser** section you can access a dropdown to set your preferred browser for this project.
-The list contains all installed browsers or the option to select the OS default set browser.
-Leaving the dropdown option _'Ask me every time' will allow you to choose the browser by each recording session or quick execution.
+* The application under test is used mainly in one browser.
+* There is a requirement to test the application in a specific browser.

+The **Preferred browser** setting applies to all tests in the current project.
+You can modify it in the project's **Settings**.
+Additionally, you can choose the preferred browser in the **Test** ribbon's **Preferred browser** dropdown.
+The dropdown list allows you to select from the following options:

+* One of the installed browsers.
+* The OS default browser.
+* The **Ask me every time** option.

 ![Preferred browser dropdown][1]

 ## Calibrate Browsers

-The browser calibration is a required set of settings, which makes the browser compatible for recording and executing automated tests with Test Studio.
-Test Studio provides the option to automatically apply the necessary settings for the installed browsers in the Project Settings.
+The browser calibration is a collection of settings that makes the browser compatible for recording and executing automated tests with Test Studio.
+Test Studio can automatically apply these settings to the installed browsers.

-The **Test Ribbon** in Test Studio provides you quick access to this built-in tool for automatic browser calibration.
+To access the built-in browser calibration, go to the **Test** ribbon and click **Calibrate browsers**.
+This will open the project **Settings** dialog with the **Calibrate** buttons.

 ![Calibrate browser quick access][2]